Sanding is a crucial step of woodworking that cannot be skipped over, though you would like to.

 Steel wool is quite flexible as opposed to sandpaper, so you can mold it to fit grooves, edges, and more.

-You’ll need to brush away any wool bits that come off after sanding before moving forward with your project.
+However, you’ll need to brush away any wool bits that come off after sanding before moving forward with your project.

 4. Power Tools